mariokovacevic/VaporAuth/README.md

 # What is this?

-Server and Client example showing how easily is to integrate <a hreaf="https://github.com/vapor-community/Imperial">Imperail</a> in your Vapor application.
+Server and Client example showing how easily is to integrate <https://github.com/vapor-community/Imperial> in your Vapor application.

 # Instructions